Following is the 9th class computer notes for unit 1 according to the Federal Board of Intermediate and Secondary Education (FBISE)

 d) Register

-vii.
+viii.
 What is the main purpose of Cache memory?

 a) Store program instructions